Published 20 June 2015. Updated 16 March 2026.

-All coaches and leaders need to nurture their people, whether you are a corporate leader, run a Mastermind group, run a B2B Networking Group or are a business coach, mentor or trainer.
+All coaches and leaders need to nurture their people, whether you are a corporate leader, run a Mastermind group, have a small business or are a business coach, mentor or trainer.
 Leadership, training, and coaching should be actioned where you lead by example and help others grow.
+Becoming a quality leader encompasses many skills and actions, one of which is nurturing people.

 Provide a Safe Environment

-In coaching, Masterminds and even networking, those attending need to feel safe.
+In coaching, and at work, those participating need to feel safe.
 They need to feel that they can be open and honest and share their ideas without fear of being sledged, or being told their idea is stupid, or has no merit.
-A good coach or trainer will encourage questions with the philosophy that there is no such thing as a “dumb question”.
+A good leader, coach or trainer will encourage questions with the philosophy that there is no such thing as a ‘dumb question’.
 If you need to ask it, then you should.
-Positive reinforcement like “that’s a great question” or “I get asked that one so much” or “people rarely ask that question, but they should” delivered in a genuine manner helps those you are leading or coaching to feel they can be honest, open and engage in your coaching or training in a greater way.
+Positive reinforcement like “that’s a great question” or “I get asked that one so much” or “people rarely ask that question, but they should”, delivered in a genuine manner helps those you are leading or coaching to feel they can be honest, open and engaged in your coaching or training in a greater way.

 Leave Your Ego at the Door

 There is a fine line between promoting your service and overselling yourself.
 Let me use this example.
-If you are a personal trainer (fitness coach) and you can, literally, run circles around your students please don’t.
+If you are a personal trainer (fitness coach) and you can, literally, run circles around your students, please don’t.
 Bragging about how great you are will not inspire the majority of your class to greatness.
 In fact, quite often the opposite will occur.
 You definitely need to demonstrate what to do, but being conceited and a show-off will not make your students feel good about themselves.
+In fact, you should be acknowledging their achievements in an authentic and positive way.
+Inspire them to do well and if they ever say something about ‘not being as good as you’ – be honest with them and recall what you were like when you started out.
+You remember what it was like in the beginning and the struggles you experienced; you were not always good at this, but worked at improving.
+And still, always are looking to improve.
+Growing in your career or life is an ongoing learning and growth experience; you never ‘get there’ but are always learning.

 Listen & Ask Questions

 A good coach or leader invites questions and listens to people’s ideas.
-Participation gets the most engagement from a person, so by having them participate (in the PT scenario somewhat critical), and be involved and do things and share their ideas, then they and others in the room will get the most from the session.
+Participation gets the most engagement from a person, by having them participate (in the PT scenario somewhat critical), and be involved and do things and share their ideas, then they and others in the room will get the most from the session.
 This is particularly important in Mastermind groups.
 Whilst you who are leading the group may have a mammoth amount of experience, recognise (and appreciate) that others in the room offer their own (often extensive) experience as well and also may offer alternative options and perceptions and ideas.
-Listen to and value others input into the group and make them feel appreciated for their input; others will follow their (and your) example and become more involved too.
+Listen to and value others’ input into the group and make them feel appreciated for their input; others will follow their (and your) example and become more involved too.
+What is often a challenge in a Mastermind group however, is not letting a strong personality take over the session or browbeat others – that type of participation can be very damaging to some of the ‘quieter’ participants.

 As a coach we often have extensive experience and of course our beliefs can often be tainted by our experiences (particularly if negative) and so there is often the temptation to say “that won’t work”.
 For a start, as a coach, it is not our place to declare that someone else’s idea is doomed to fail.
 If you have your concerns then ask relevant questions such as whether the person has done their research and due diligence.
 If by researching the idea fully, they come to the conclusion that it’s not the right choice, then you’ve done your job.
 We need to show our clients how to research, think through and process their ideas so that they learn these skills for future ideas to come.
+They (and you) should be asking questions about how it will work (or not) and what are the pros and cons.
 You absolutely have a responsibility to guide and support, but not to just take someone’s dream and stick a knife through it.
 Possibly by working with them on an idea which has some merits, but needs work, you can guide them to adjusting their approach, concept and strategy to create something which has the potential for absolute brilliance.

 Celebrate the Wins

+As you can see, there is more to being a leader or coach, than simply getting people to take action.
+It’s more than directing someone to do a particular task, or meet a specific deadline.
+It’s more than teaching, more than setting KPIs and definitely far more than keeping them on task.
 Being a coach, mentor, trainer or leader is a huge responsibility.
 Often those we are working with look up to us.
 We need to lead by example, give them our best and be sure to nurture and support them to achieve their own successes.
 In my ‘Coach the Coach’ program I cover off on this and so much more.
+In general coaching of business owners, we go into this to a degree as well; ensuring you get the most from your team in a positive and nurturing way.
 If you’d like to know more, please contact me via phone or email donna@donna-stone.com.au.